 A consequence of this strategy is that you cannot currently configure the virtual IP on an interface that has no existing IP address.
 In this situation, we suggest configuring a “dummy” IP address is an unroutable network on the correct interface and reference that dummy network in the networks list (see above).

-Good to have at least 3 RGW daemons
+It is good to have at least 3 RGW daemons.

-Use at least 3 hosts for the ingress
+We recommend at least 3 hosts for the ingress service.